Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/README.md

 Uri endpoint = new Uri(Environment.GetEnvironmentVariable("REGISTRY_ENDPOINT"));

-// Create a new ContainerRegistryClient ContainerRegistryClient client = new ContainerRegistryClient(endpoint, new DefaultAzureCredential());
+// Create a new ContainerRegistryClient ContainerRegistryClient client = new ContainerRegistryClient(endpoint, new DefaultAzureCredential(),
+    new ContainerRegistryClientOptions()
+    {
+        Audience = ContainerRegistryAudience.AzurePublicCloud
+    });

 // Get the collection of repository names from the registry Pageable<string> repositories = client.GetRepositoryNames();